-- History of the Virgin Islands National Park
+St. John US Virgin Islands National Park

 As early as 1832, a well known American artist and author, George Gatlin, called for the creation of national parks in order to preserve the natural beauty of the American wilderness as well as the culture and way of life of the native people.

-of having the federal government protect the area by making it
+One of the team members, Cornelius Hedges, who later became the governor of the Montana Territory, suggested the possibility of having the federal government protect the area by making it a National Park.

 The magnificent landscape won over Hayden’s heart and he returned an enthusiastic and ardent supporter for the creation of a National Park.

 Hayden was just the person for the job.
 He understood the fine art of public relations and knew that in order to accomplish his goal he would need more than scientific reports and flowery descriptions.
 Unable to bring Congress to Yellowstone, Hayden decided to bring Yellowstone to Congress.